-- Compulsory Superannuation Guarantee as mentioned above, if you want a tax deduction in the 2018/19 financial year, the superannuation fund must receive the funds by 30 June 2019.
+• Compulsory Superannuation Guarantee - as mentioned above, if you want a tax deduction in the 2019/20 financial year, the superannuation fund must receive the funds by 30 June 2020.
 The Tax Office doesn't consider a contribution to be made until the amount is actually credited to a super fund's bank account so an electronic transfer to another bank account on June 30 is not necessarily considered paid.
 We strongly recommend you make the payment a week or so before June 30 and then follow up with the super fund to ensure the funds have been received.
-Don't risk the tax deductibility of what can often be a significant amount by leaving payment to the last minute. - Write-Off Bad Debts if you operate on an accruals basis of accounting (as distinct from a cash basis) you should write off bad debts from your debtors listing before June 30.
+Don't risk the tax deductibility of what can often be a significant amount by leaving payment to the last minute.

+Write-Off Bad Debts - if you operate on an accruals basis of accounting (as distinct from a cash basis) you should write off bad debts from your debtors listing before June 30.
 A bad debt is an amount that is owed to you that you consider is uncollectable or not economically feasible to pursue collection.
-Unless these debts are physically recorded as a 'bad debt' in your system before 30th June 2019, a deduction will not be allowable in the current financial year. - Repairs and Maintenance Costs Where possible and cash flow allows, consider bringing these repairs forward to before June 30.
-If you don't understand the distinction between a repair and a capital improvement, please consult with us because some capital improvements may not be tax deductible in the current year and could be claimable over a number of years as depreciation.
+Unless these debts are physically recorded as a 'bad debt' in your system before 30th June 2020, a deduction will not be allowable in the current financial year.

-- Obsolete Plant and Equipment should be scrapped or decommissioned prior to June 30, 2019 to enable the book value to be claimed as a tax deduction. - Immediate Write Off for Individual Small Business Assets The accelerated depreciation write-off for small businesses has been extended to 30th June 2020 and the threshold has increased to \$30,000.

-Businesses with a turnover of up to \$10 million can claim a deduction for each asset purchased and first used or installed ready for use, up to the following thresholds:
+- Repairs and Maintenance Costs Where possible and cash flow allows, consider bringing these repairs forward to before June 30.
+If you don't understand the distinction between a repair and a capital improvement, please consult with us because some capital improvements may not be tax deductible in the current year and could be claimable over a number of years as depreciation. - Obsolete Plant and Equipment should be scrapped or decommissioned prior to June 30, 2020 to enable the book value to be claimed as a tax deduction. - Immediate Write Off for Individual Small Business Assets businesses will be able to claim a tax deduction for each asset purchased and first used or installed ready for use, up to the following thresholds: